dbmrq/vim-chalk/README.md

 Vim can get confused when handling multiple nested fold markers.

-The answer is to include a level (like this: `"{{{1`), but I'm to lazy for that.
+The answer is to include a level (like this: `"{{{1`), but I'm too lazy for that.
 Enter Chalk.
 It automatically adds the level to folds you create with `zf` and increments all nested folds for you.
 There are also specific mappings and commands to increment and decrement markers while keeping them balanced and more. :tada:

 ![chalk](http://i.imgur.com/8X3Oljm.gif)